Why Does My Dog Lay In The Bathroom?

 That’s it, no more bathroom.

-However, when it comes to modifying behavior for dogs, cats, and even people it’s always a good idea to try and replace every “no” with a “yes” of some kind.
+However, I find that when it comes to modifying behavior for dogs, cats, and even people it’s always a good idea to try and replace every “no” with a “yes” of some kind.
 For example, if you remove your dog’s access to the bathroom give them another comparable area to spend their time.

 That could be a dark and cool crate or another quiet part of the house where they can relax but it’s important to realize that removing access to the bathroom doesn’t remove the desire to spend time in the bathroom.